OpenST/facilitator/Hadapsar-testnet.md

 ## Move any ERC20 token from Goerli testnet to hadapsar testnet 1405

-1. To connect to the origin chain:
+1. To connect to the Goerli testnet(origin chain):
   RPC endpoint: https://rpc.slock.it/goerli
 1. Get the GöEth for the deposit transaction using [Faucet](https://goerli-faucet.slock.it/)
 1. Ensure that the account has sufficient value token [balance](#balance)